htorgay/htorgay/README.md

 <ul>
   <li>I'm currently preparing a 📙 <b>Tableau workbook</b> in Turkish because there is no enough documents about Tableau in Turkish.
 It's about to finish.</li>
   <li>👨‍💻 I'm working on Machine Learning and Deep Learning projects.</li>
-  <li>✍🏻 Ask me about Python, Tableau and the other Data Analytics Tools </li>
+  <li>✍🏻 Ask me about Python, Tableau and the other Data Analytics Tools. </li>

 📫 How to reach me: **tahavenes@gmail.com**